The science behind floatation therapy

 Floating, floatation, sensory deprivation, REST (Restricted Environmental Stimulus Therapy)

-Floating has been shown to have demonstrable beneficial effects on the human brain and body.
-Since the invention of floating therapy in the 1950s, a large number of scientific studies from independent universities and research institutes have examined the effect and its potential benefits on the human body and brain.
+Floating has been shown to have measurable positive effects on both the brain and the body.
+Since floatation therapy was developed in the 1950s, numerous scientific studies from independent universities and research institutes have examined its effects and potential benefits.

 Below you will find important articles on floating and it’s impact on us: